Elham-EN/forumflock-discussion-platform/README.md

 ## ✅ Features and Functionalities:

-The University Discussion Platform provides users with a variety of interactive features and functionalities.
+The ForumFlock Platform provides users with a variety of interactive features and functionalities.
 Upon creating an account and successful authentication, users can:

 1. Join and Create Communities: Users can join existing communities based on their academic interests, or create new communities to engage like-minded individuals.
 2. Voting System: The platform incorporates a voting system that allows users to upvote or downvote posts, giving feedback and helping highlight the most valuable content.